Student placement reference guide for students.

-- Follow the clinical decision support tools and care standards for Fraser Health.
+- Follow the care standards for Fraser Health.

 - Be familiar with our Patient Safety and Learning System (PSLS) for reporting errors.
 Talk to your instructor for training.
 Please notify your instructor and practice area leader (e.g., patient care coordinator, clinical nurse educator, supervisor) if there are any safety incidents, errors in treatment or medication or if there are any near misses for these types of events so that they may enter them into the PSLS system.
 This is a part of our continuous quality improvement.

 - Contact your destination coordinator (typically a clinical nurse educator or practice leader) for any questions or concerns.
 He/she is your first point-of-contact.

 After your placement